 Kristina Uvarova translated the excerpt from Ostromov by Dmitrii Bykov.
 She is a student at Bashkir State Pedagogical University in Ufa majoring in linguistics, with specialties in French and English.
 This past year, she worked on various student radio programs.
 She is interested in foreign languages, contemporary Russian literature, diplomacy, and East Asian history.

 Margarita Dimova graduated from the School of Foreign Service at Georgetown University, majoring in Culture and Politics.
 Margarita selected and translated the poems of Joseph Brodsky from Russian to English.
 Margarita contributes to the selection, translation and editing of modern prose and poetry for this website.

-Alexander Borisenko, a winner of international awards for photography, is a celebrated photographer and photojournalist from Vladivostok, Russia.
+Alexander Borisenko is a photographer from Vladivostok, Russia.
 His pictures are published by international media worldwide.
 We are grateful to him for kindly letting us use his works on this website.